Wiesenfeld was more than a journalist. He championed the

 youngest daughter of Esther's

-brother Adolph who had sent here for safety
+brother Adolf who had sent her here for safety

-in January 1939 Around 1946 they moved to a two story apartment
+in late December 1938.
+Around 1946 they moved to a two story apartment

 at the northeast corner of